What are the Best Ways to Validate Your Business Idea

 3. Use Online Search Data to Check Demand

 Another smart move is to look at what individuals are searching for online.
 Tools like Google Trends show you what’s trending and what users are clicking on.
 For example, if you’re planning to launch a healthy meal prep app and searches for “meal plans” are going up, that shows demand is growing.
-For deeper research, this Investopedia article breaks down how to validate a business idea using market data.
+For deeper research, this Investopedia article breaks down how to validate business idea using market data.

 4. Run a Small Paid Ad Campaign